Henri the Basset Hound, aka Droopy: Vancouver, BC

 and he would toss Wolf or Spike over his head to defeat them.

 Back to Henri and look at these short legs.
 The Basset Hounds are not long dogs, they are dwarfs with very short legs.
-In spite of that, a Basset Hound can walk and walk for hours on end.
+In spite of that, a Basset Hound can walk and walk and walks for hours on end.
 Actually they don’t really walk.
-They walk, they sniff, then they walk again and sometimes they find something interesting (to them) and start tracking.
+They walk, they sniff.
+They start walking again… Sometimes, they find something interesting (to them) and start tracking it.